How Does Ageing Affect Your Eyelashes?

 • Falsies – Available in various lengths, false eyelashes are often affixed with glue to supplement existing lashes, but these can often cause trauma to your natural eyelashes.

-• Over-the-counter solutions – These have vitamins and moisturizers to nourish your lashes.
-Vaseline and castor oil once nightly application helps eyelash hair grow.
+• Over-the-counter solutions – These have vitamins and moisturisers to nourish your lashes.
+Vaseline and castor oil, once applied nightly, help eyelash hair grow.

 • Talk to your dermatologist – If you are concerned about your thin eyelashes, talk to your dermatologist to determine which treatment might be right for you.
 Careprost eye drops can be used to improve the growth of eyelashes, making them look longer, darker, and thicker.